The Canonical Amoebot Model: Algorithms and Concurrency Control: Appendix: Expansion Contention Resolution

 \section{Appendix: Expansion Contention Resolution}

 Recall that when an amoebot's expansion collides with another movement, it must perform contention resolution such that exactly one contending amoebot succeeds in its expansion while all others fail.
-In this appendix, we detail and analyze one possible implementation of such a contention resolution scheme inspired by randomized backoff mechanisms for contention resolution in wireless networks~\cite{Bender2005-contentionresolution,Cali2000-80211backoff,Capetanakis1979-treebroadcast}.
-We need two additional assumptions: first, there is an upper bound $T$ that is known to the amoebots on the time required for an amoebot to complete any movement; second, each amoebot has access to a constant number of random bits.
+In this appendix, we detail and analyze one possible implementation of such a contention resolution scheme inspired by randomized backoff mechanisms for contention resolution in wireless networks~\cite{Bender2005-adversarialcontention,Cali2000-ieee80211,Capetanakis1979-treealgorithms}.
+We need one additional assumption: all amoebots know an upper bound $T$ on the time required for an amoebot to complete any movement.
 For simplicity, we will assume geometric space (i.e., the triangular lattice $\Gtri$), though this mechanism would generalize to any bounded degree graph.

 The execution flow of our contention resolution mechanism is shown in \figtext~\ref{fig:expandcontend} and its pseudocode is given in Algorithm~\ref{alg:expandcontend}.
 When $A$ detects a collision, it retracts to its original node and retries its expansion after waiting for a delay chosen uniformly at random from $[5T, 10T]$, where $T$ is an upper bound on the time required for an amoebot to complete an expansion or retraction.
 In the remainder of this section, we verify the following claim.